New in the lexicon

 Evaluation matrix for desk sharing

-Here you can see an overview of how the different work models compare:
+Here is an overview of how the various working models compare:

 Criteria